datajango/dev-docker-seed/README.md

 ### Nodemon

 12/13/2018 - I had to add a nodemon.json configuration in order to get nodemon working.
 It was then that I also realized that the node_modules folder can be either in the image or shared using a volume.
 This is somewhat surprising to me because it changes the way I think about npm install and containers in general.
 Running 'npm install' in a Dockerfile against a volume, in effect is the same as running 'npm install' on the local machine.
-What I did was change my volume to point to the 'src' folder under simple-nodejs-server.
+What I did was change my volume to point to the 'src' folder under simple-server.

 nodemon.json:
 ```